davemo/blog.davemo.com/app/posts/2020-03-10-the-missing-fundamental.md

 # Conclusions

 If you find yourself in a similar situation evaluating the performance of some legacy code I would encourage you to think about asking questions around what the missing fundamental(s) are.
 Walking through **investigate**, **profile**, **identify** (rinse. repeat.) has been useful for me, and I hope it is for you!

-If you're interested in this type of work, you should reach out and [say hi](mailto:hi@testdouble.com); they're always looking to hire expert software engineers. :)